BBVA/kapow/spec/README.md

 ```

 Any tool designed to give an HTTP interface to an existing shell command
-**must map concepts of boths**.
+**must map concepts from both domains**.
 For example:

 - "GET parameters" to "Command line parameters"
 - "Headers" to "Environment variables"
-- "Stdout" to "Response body"
+- "stdout" to "Response body"

 Kapow! is not opinionated about the different ways you can map both worlds.
 Instead, it provides a concise set of tools, with a set of sensible defaults,